top of page

 What and Why

-Kalwaria Zebrzydowska park (Polish: Sanktuarium pasyjno-maryjne w Kalwarii Zebrzydowskiej) is a beautiful and serene Mannerist, or late Renaissance, architectural and park landscape complex and pilgrimage park, built in the 17th century CE as the Counter Reformation in the late 16th century CE.
+Kalwaria Zebrzydowska park (Polish: Sanktuarium pasyjno-maryjne w Kalwarii Zebrzydowskiej) is a beautiful and serene Mannerist, or late Renaissance, architectural and park landscape complex and pilgrimage park, built in the 17th century CE as the Counter Reformation (Latin: Contrareformatio) in the late 16th century CE.
 During the period due to the movement Catholic Europe started building a large number calvaries, which sort of represent Christ's life.

 Toponymy